Sonari: Rail

 Nearest railway station is Bhojo which is 6 km away from the town and easily approachable.
 To reach Bhojo railway station, there is an Auto (three wheeler) Stand near Bhojo ChariAli at Sonari Town.
 Nearest junction is Simaluguri Junction.

 Air

 Although Sonari lacks an airport, Dibrugarh Airport (77 km) and Jorhat Airport (80 km) serve the town.
 IndiGo and Air India regularly fly to both the airports.

 Transportation in town

 Most of the places are easily communicable by walk and bicycle.
 Rickshaw and Electronic Rickshaw facilities are available within the town, there are also some tea estates near Sonari.

 Politics

 Sonari is part of Jorhat (Lok Sabha constituency).
-The present MP is Mr. Topon Kumar Gogoi from the BJP, who replaced Bijoy Krishna Handique (INC) who was the MP from 1991.
+The present MP is Mr. Gaurav Gogoi from the INC, who replaced Topon Kumar Gogoi (BJP) who was the MP from 2019.

 Nabanita Handique of BJP is the incumbent MLA from Sonari (Vidhan Sabha constituency).
 Sarat Borkataky, Bhadreswar Buragohain, Satya Tanti were some earlier MLAs.

+Dharmeshwar Konwar of BJP is the incumbent MLA from Sonari (Vidhan Sabha constituency).
+Nabanita Handique, Sarat Borkataky, Bhadreswar Buragohain, Satya Tanti were some earlier MLAs.